-According to Corfield (2017), Netflix is becoming famous day by day for its easy accessibility quality and sophisticated features.
-After all, the new technology adoption and adaption is an inevitable approach to exceed customer demand.
+Netflix is becoming famous day by day for its easy accessibility quality and sophisticated features.
+After all, the new technology adoption and adaptation is an inevitable approach to exceeding customer demand.
+The technology adoption models and theories, including TAM, ETAM, UTAUT, and DOI, have represented why and how people accept the changes.
 In the 21st century, people do not want to allocate extra time to go to the cinema hall.
-People used to go to the cinema hall to watch new movies before introducing watching movies at home on Netflix.
-New technology, including a computer, laptop, and smartphone, entertain people easily through internet service.
+People used to go to the cinema hall to watch new movies before watching movies at home on Netflix.
+New technology, including computers, laptops, and smartphones, easily entertain people through internet service.
 In addition, the social media revolution changed the way we communicate with each other.
-It has become a great platform for sharing user-generated content, including photos and videos.
+It has become an excellent platform for sharing user-generated content, including photos and videos.
 Now, many citizen journalists are practicing democratic journalism because of the social media revolution.

-Most people globally use social media in many perspectives, such as education, entertainment, and marketing.
+Most people globally use social media in many perspectives, such as in education, entertainment, and marketing.
 Netflix’s authority had perceived the upcoming market demand.
 Therefore, they have changed the business model to watch movies and television series on computers and smartphones.
-The management of Netflix realized that consumers do not like to store video, so they change the business model.
+The management of Netflix realized that consumers do not like to store video, so they changed the business model.
 Additionally, Netflix is always aware of the approaches of competitors.
-Blockbuster is a crucial Netflix competitor; hence, they added a new feature to become distinguished from competitors.
+Blockbuster is a crucial Netflix competitor; hence, they added a new feature to distinguish it from competitors.
 The reason for changing the business model of Netflix was appropriate and effective to bring success.

 Conclusion and Takeaway

 Netflix started its journey as an ordinary company, but it has achieved a competitive advantage by changing its business model to fulfill customer demand.
 The authority of the company changed its feature to cope with new technology.
 It has made two changes in 1999 and 2007.
-However, the video streaming service brought huge popularity and income for the company that launched in 2007.
-Based on the discussion, the author has determined some takeaways that can be a key point for any company.
-Firstly, it is essential to change the company feature to fulfill customers’ expectations.
+However, the video streaming service brought huge popularity and income to the company that launched in 2007.
+The author has determined some takeaways that can be a key point for any company.
+Firstly, it is essential to change the company features to fulfill customers’ expectations.

-Additionally, digital adaption and adoption need to be accepted for both employee and customer’s gratification.
-Finally, sophisticated features and tools have to be added to the company for better function, such as Netflix launched its online video streaming feature in 2007.
+Additionally, digital adaptation and adoption need to be accepted for both employee and customer gratification.
+Finally, sophisticated features and tools have to be added to the company for better function, such as Netflix launching its online video streaming feature in 2007.
 “The measure of intelligence is the ability to change” -Albert Einstein

 Netflix has followed the blue ocean strategy to achieve a competitive advantage.
-Blue ocean strategy refers to creating a new business market; whereas, red ocean strategy refers to contesting to beat the opponent companies in the same market.
+The Blue ocean strategy refers to creating a new business market, whereas red ocean strategy refers to contesting to beat the opponent companies in the same market.
 Blue ocean strategy introduced a new feature to attract the customer that creates a unique and uncontested marketplace.
-Finally, Netflix has accepted the blue ocean strategy and become one of the successful companies around the world.
+Finally, Netflix has accepted the blue ocean strategy and become one of the most successful companies around the world.